vsundar95/BeginnerRust/README.md

 To call an enum type we simply let a variable be defined to the enum.
 For example, `let variable:<enum Name> = <enum Name>::<default enum Value>;`

 Now if we want to do some control flow using the enum, we can use the `match` operator.
 This allows the developer to compare a value against a series of patterns and then execute code based on which pattern matches.
 It is like a switch command in C/C++.

+### Lesson 11 Constants
+Crate Name : l11-constants

+Constants are variables that are declared in the global scope and cannot be changed.
+We use the `const` keyword followed by the name of the const.
+With constants, we need to specify the type of data.

+### Lesson 12 Tuples
+Crate name : l12-tuples

+Tuples are a bunch of variables in a collection.
+They are defined as such:
+`let tup1 = (20, 25, 30, 35);` and are comma separated.
+To print out a value
+in a specific index of the tuple you write `tup1.<index>`.
+We can even store values of different types like int, boolean, floats, strings.
+We can even have a nested tuple.
+To access the nested tuple, we need to wrap the original tuple in () and then we can write the index.

+Another use for tuples is for declaring mutliple variables at once.
+We simply create another tuple of variables and assign it to the assigning tuple.

+### Lesson 13 Functions
+Crate name : l13-functions

+Functions are always defined by the `fn` keyword.
+The parameters of the functions need to be defined.
+So if the program is passing in an integer, we then have to set the parameter to u32 or unsigned int-32.

+Functions can also return a result.
+Depending on the type of the result we use the `->` to return the type of the result.